Hawmex/aut_algorithm_design_foundations_final_exam/README.md

 ### Input

 - The number of vertices and edges
-- Each edge's starting and ending vertices and their length
+- Each edge's head, tail, and length
 - The number of tours
 - The number of vertices that must be visited in each tour, followed by their names